A Snapshot of Investor Households in America (PDF 178 KB)

 The FINRA Investor Education Foundation's new research report, Non-Traditional Costs of Financial Fraud, examined the broader impact of financial fraud and found that nearly two thirds of self-reported financial fraud victims experienced at least one non-financial cost of fraud to a serious degree—including severe stress, anxiety, difficulty sleeping and depression.
 Beyond psychological and emotional costs, nearly half of fraud victims reported incurring indirect financial costs associated with the fraud, such as late fees, legal fees and bounced checks.
 Twenty-nine percent of respondents reported incurring more than $1,000 in indirect costs, and 9 percent declared bankruptcy as a result of the fraud.
 An interesting insight from this research is that nearly half of victims blame themselves for the fraud—an indication of the far-reaching effects of financial fraud on the lives of its victims.

 Using data from the Federal Reserve Bank of New York's Equifax Consumer Credit panel in combination with detailed information on state financial education mandates, Dr. Carly Urban at Montana State University and researchers from the Federal Reserve Board and the Center for Financial Security at the University of Wisconsin-Madison examined the effectiveness of state mandates on financial education for high school students.
 The researchers documented notable improvements in credit outcomes for young adults who were exposed to rigorous programs.
 This issue brief (PDF 183 KB) summarizes the findings from the working draft of a research paper entitled State Mandated Financial Education and the Credit Behavior of Young Adults (PDF 691 KB).
+A second issue brief (PDF 146 KB) discusses the creation and availability of a database that provides an unprecedented level of detail about state-mandated high school personal finance and economics education requirements.

 The Financial Welfare of Military Households (PDF 140 KB)